fommil/netlib-java/README.md

 Machine optimised libraries require a little more setup, see below.

 If the natives fail to load, the Java implementation is the fallback.

-*Improvements to startup time (tens to hundreds of milliseconds) can be achieved by providing the exact binary name to load, e.g. on OS X `-Dcom.github.fommil.netlib.NativeRefBLAS.natives=netlib-native_ref-osx-x86_64.jnilib`, and placing the file in a directory which is passed as `-Djava.library.path=...`.*

 Machine Optimised Natives